-Join Greg Sowell for an in-depth discussion in this video The role of protocols in networking, part of Foundations of Networking: Protocols and CLI Tools.
+Join Greg Sowell for an in-depth discussion in this video The role of protocols in networking, part of Networking Foundations: Protocols and CLI Tools.

 - A communications protocol is a tele-communications system of rules to allow two or more entities to transfer information.
 These rules govern semantics, syntax, and synchronization of data.
 Protocols can utilize many types of software or hardware.
 These communications must take place over a common transmission system.
 We generally refer to this as the network.
 The framework that is most often used on the network is the TCP/IP and OSI models.
 They are both used as a road map for venders to share a common set of actions.

 Modern systems use a layering technique.
 Different protocols are used at various levels to handle specific tasks.
 This cooperation is often referred to as a protocol family or protocol suite.
 Most notably, IPX/SPX, AppleTalk, and of course, TCP/IP.
 Each layer tackles a specific problem, then passes it on to the next.
 Issues like application, transport, and network.
 At these varying layers, there are a few fundamental services that need to be addressed.